-Description of first aid measures

-Eve Contact

-If this product comes in contact with eyes:

-- Wash out immediately with water. - If irritation continues, seek medical attention. - ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

-If skin or hair contact occurs:

-- Flush skin and hair with running water (and soap if available). - ▶ Seek medical attention in event of irritation. - Immediately drench burn area in cold running water. - If hot bitumen adheres to the skin, DO NOT attempt to remove it (it acts as a sterile dressing). - For burns to the head and neck and trunk, apply cold wet towels to the burn area, and change frequently to maintain cooling. ▶ Cooling should be maintained for no longer than thirty minutes. - When hot bitumen completely encircles a limb, it may have a tourniquet effect and should be split as it cools. - Transport to hospital or doctor.

-For thermal burns:

-- ▶ Decontaminate area around burn. - Consider the use of cold packs and topical antibiotics.

-For first-degree burns (affecting top layer of skin)

-- ▶ Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides. - Use compresses if running water is not available. - Cover with sterile non-adhesive bandage or clean cloth. - Do NOT apply butter or ointments; this may cause infection. - Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+Description of first aid measures Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Immediately drench burn area in cold running water.
+If hot bitumen adheres to the skin, DO NOT attempt to remove it (it acts as a sterile dressing).
+For burns to the head and neck and truck, apply cold wet towels to the burn area, and change frequently to maintain cooling.
+Cooling should be maintained for no longer than thirty minutes.
+When hot bitumen completely encircles a limb, it may have a tourniquet effect and should be split as it cools.
+Toransport to hospital or doctor.
+For thermal burns: Decontaminate area around burn.
+Consider the use of cold packs and topical antibiotics.
+For first-degree burns (affecting top layer of skin) Hold burned skin under cool (not cold) running water or immerse in cool water until pain subsides.
+Use compresses if nunning water is not available.
+Cover with sterile non-adhesive bandage or clean cloth.
+Do NOT apply butter or ointments; this may cause infection.
+Give over-the counter pain relievers if pain increases or swelling, redness, fever occur.
+For second-degree burns (affecting top two layers of skin) Cool the burn by immerse in cold varing water is not available.
+Do NOT apply butter or ointments; this may cause further damage.
+Do NOT apply ice as this may lower body temperature and cause further damage.
+Do NOT apply ice as this may lower body temperature and cause infection.
+Protect burn by cover lossely with sterile, nonstick bandage and secure in place with gauze or tape.
+To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort): Lay the person flat.
+Elevate feet about 12 inches.
+Elevate burn area above heart level, if possible.
+Cover the person with coat or blanket.
+Seek medical assistance.
+For third-degree burns Seek medical or emer

-Skin Contact

-For second-degree burns (affecting top two layers of skin)

-- Cool the burn by immerse in cold running water for 10-15 minutes.
-Use compresses if running water is not available. - ▶ Do NOT apply ice as this may lower body temperature and cause further damage. - Do NOT break blisters or apply butter or ointments; this may cause infection. - Protect burn by cover loosely with sterile, nonstick bandage and secure in place with gauze or tape.

-To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort):

-- Lay the person flat.

-- ► Elevate feet about 12 inches.

-- ▶ Elevate burn area above heart level, if possible.

-- Cover the person with coat or blanket.

-- Seek medical assistance.

-For third-degree burns

-Seek immediate medical or emergency assistance.

-- Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. - Separate burned toes and fingers with dry, sterile dressings - ▶ Do not soak burn in water or apply ointments or butter; this may cause infection. - ► To prevent shock see above. - For an airway burn, do not place pillow under the person's head when the person is lying down.
-This can close the airway.

-Chemwatch: 8044-22

-Page 3 of 9

-Issue Date: 01/11/2019

-Version No: 6.1.1.1

-Ardex WPM 116

-Print Date: 26/10/2020